ppetermann/photo-desc/README.md

 This PHP application reads photos from an input folder and uses OpenRouter's AI models to generate tags and descriptions, saving them as JSON metadata files.

+## Disclaimer
+This project has been created vibe-coding using windsurf with the Claude 3.7 model.
+While it is functional, it may contain errors or bugs.
+Use at your own risk.

 ## Setup

 1. Install dependencies: